fennzar/zephyrd-scanner/README.md

 ### Walkthrough mode

 Run `npm run walkthrough` to flush Redis, force `ONLINE=true`, enable walkthrough logging (`WALKTHROUGH_MODE=true`, default diff threshold `1`), and boot the scanner.
 Pair with a daemon started using `--block-sync-size=1` to find the first block where cached stats diverge from on-chain reserve info.
 During a walkthrough run the scanner mirrors the latest reserve snapshots saved in Redis (or falls back to the historical JSON files) so you can reconcile cached protocol stats against daemon truth block by block.
 You can point `WALKTHROUGH_SNAPSHOT_SOURCE` at `file` to replay the historical JSON dumps, or stay on the default `redis` source to inspect the live snapshots written during synced operation.
 Divergences detected by the walkthrough are emitted to the console and the same reports are persisted in `walkthrough_reports/` for later review.

+When `DATA_STORE=postgres`, the walkthrough reset now truncates the Postgres tables as well so both stores remain in sync before replaying the chain.

 Walkthrough runs capture: